 Continue our work to review our protocols and processes and amend as necessary.

-Ensure we continue to focus on the health needs of our patients, both physical and mental health, and particularly for the most vulnerable (Test and Learn pilot, Health Connections etc).
+Ensure we continue to focus on the health needs of our patients, both physical and mental health, and particularly for the most vulnerable (regular multi disciplinary meetings, Health Connections etc).